African & African American Studies

 African & African American Studies Minor

-A minor in African & African American Studies consists of 18 hours of courses listed under the African & African American Studies to include AAAS 200, HIST 311 or HIST 370, and ENG 348, as well as 3 additional courses, with no more than two classes from any one discipline.
+A minor in African & African American Studies consists of 18 hours of courses listed under African & African American Studies to include AAAS 200 and AAAS 300 or AAAS 301 as well as 3 additional courses, with no more than two classes from any one discipline.

 Special topics courses may also be counted for credit towards the program with the approval of the African American Studies Committee.